 Here is why:

-- Floating bars (also known as smart bars) stay in sight even when a website visitor goes to another page or scrolls down.
+- Floating bars stay in sight even when a website visitor goes to another page or scrolls down.

 - Yet they are absolutely non-disturbing for the user experience in comparison with popups or slide-ins.

-- Finally, while not being as powerful as popups per se, when used in a combination of list building techniques, smart bars make a valuable addition.
+- Finally, while not being as powerful as popups per se, when used in a combination with other list building techniques, floating bars make a valuable addition.

 No wonder so many major blogs use sticky bars to capture email addresses.
 In this article, we’ll show you how to create a nice-looking floating bar — just like the one below.

 In this example, site visitors are offered to join the company newsletter and always stay updated.
-And the best part is, the visitors are able to take this advantage at any moment while they are browsing the website.
+And the best part is, the visitors are able to subscribe at any moment while they are browsing the website.

 Of course, you don’t have to follow the example precisely.
 But we hope you now see why a floating bar can become your email capturing machine: